 Her first book (Not So Stupid) was published when she was twenty-eight (1990), it was a collection of science fiction and horror stories.
 It was also the year that she got married.
 That book was followed by her first in the series of the Girl Wonder books (1991) and in 1992 the first in the series of her first Betsey Biggalow books.
 In the same year (1992) Hacker and Trust Me were also published.

 Altogether there are four Girl Wonder Books, published from 1991 to 2014 and five Betsey Biggalow Books, published from 1992 to 2014.
-Girl Wonder books are aimed at children aged 7 to 9, the Betsey Biggalow series are suitable for children aged 5 to 7.
-Hacker is aimed at readers that are aged 9 to 12, whereas Trust Me is ideal for children 12+.
-This shows the uniqueness of Malorie’s talent, to be able to successfully write stories for various aged children.
+Girl Wonder books are aimed at children aged 7 to 9, the Betsey Biggalow series is suitable for children aged 5 -7.
+Hacker is aimed at readers aged 9 to 12, whereas Trust Me is ideal for children 12+.
+This is the uniqueness of Malorie’s talent, to be able to successfully write stories for various aged children.
 Malorie has also written picture books suitable for children aged 3 to 5.
 In total today Malorie has written over fifty books that are suitable for young children and young adults.

 There are several books, including Big Heart Boy and Noughts and Crosses that have been made into TV series, stage plays and radio such is her capability to cross different genres of writing.

-Malorie is inspirational and worthy of her many (over 20) awards including receiving her OBE in 2008 and then becoming Children Laureate from 2013 to 2015.
+Malorie is inspirational and worthy of her many awards including receiving her OBE in 2008 and then becoming Children Laureate from 2013 to 2015.

 To date, Malorie is now writing episodes for the new Doctor Who and is continuing to write children’s stories and taking part in Human Rights projects.
 She truly is an inspiration.